-One of the oldest Citizen watches is the calendar one, launched in 1952.
-It is also one (if not the most) complicated one (except for chronographs).
+One of the oldest Citizen watches is the triple calendar, launched in 1952.
+It is also one of the most complicated watches they made (except for chronographs).

 As more information will become available on this model I will update the page.
 So far… I can tell you I love the vintage elegant look of this awesome watch.
 The only thing I wish is that Citizen would have placed a moon phase in one of their watches.
 And this particular one would have been perfect for that. 🙂

 Update 2016 July – Here is the booklet:

 Here is my NOS one, I have it for one year already but somehow only today felt like the right day for a photo shoot:

 Read more about another (Citizen Monthly) full calendar watch HERE